-Susan N. Herman was elected President of the American Civil Liberties Union in October 2008, after having served on the ACLU National Board of Directors for twenty years, as a member of the Executive Committee for sixteen years, and as General Counsel for ten years.
+Susan N. Herman was elected President of the American Civil Liberties Union in October 2008, after having served on the ACLU National Board of Directors, as a member of the Executive Committee, and as General Counsel.

 Herman received a B.A. from Barnard College as a philosophy major, and a J.D. from New York University School of Law, where she was a Note and Comment Editor on the N.Y.U.
 Law Review.
 Before entering teaching, Professor Herman was Pro Se Law Clerk for the United States Court of Appeals for the Second Circuit, and Staff Attorney and then Associate Director of Prisoners’ Legal Services of New York.

 Wikidemocracy: How We Can Save Free Speech, Privacy, and Democratic Values, Wikimania 2017 (August 12, 2017)What’s Next for the ACLU?, All Sides with Ann Fisher, WOSU Radio (June 7, 2017)A More Perfect Union, Columbus Metropolitan Club (June 2017)The Imperial Presidency vs. the Constitution? (with John Malcolm, John Harrison and Jeffrey Rosen (moderator)), National Constitution Center Freedom Day (April 2017) Quora session with Susan Herman (February 28, 2017)Ab(ju)dication: How Procedure Defeats Civil Liberties in the “War on Terror,” Suffolk University Law Review, 2017, Volume 50 Issue 1 (based on 2016 Donahue Lecture)